dehimer/npmpublish/scripts/publishMain/README.md

 "publishNext": "node ../scripts/publishMain/index.js --mainPath=../mobile --depPath=../common --depName=commonnpmpublish"

+then you can run it by command:

+npm run publishNext -- --mainVersion=1.1.1 --depVersion=0.0.2

 There several arguments:
 - mainPath - path to main package itself
 - depPath - path to dependency package